Evertt/Slade/README.md

 * `_` is for the `ExtendNode`.
 With this a view can extend a master view. **(Not yet implemented)**
 * `-` is for the `YieldNode` and it should yield a predefined section. **(Not yet implemented)**
 * `@` is for the `SectionNode`.
 It should assign its children to a section. **(Not yet implemented)**

+Finally you can write `css:` and `javascript:` to insert css and javascript code.